 Some items to note:

 - It’s best to be on the beach at midday when it’s illuminated by a piercing shaft of light.

 - You need to pay a national park fee to partake in the cave excursion.

 - You cannot enter the cave at high tide.

 - As this is such a popular tourist attraction, more often than not, the beach is filled with tourists.
 Try to visit early or late in the day when it’s not as busy.

 Continuing our quest to explore Trang Islands, we moved on to Ko Kradan, where we also only stayed for a brief while.
 Dotted with slender white sand beaches, shallow clear turquoise waters, the small inviting island offers views of Ko Muk and Ko Libong.
 It’s great for swimming, snorkelling, and even kayaking around the island.

-After lunch, me and two other girls from my group opted to have some massages on the beach.
+After lunch, two other girls from my group and I opted to have some massages on the beach.
 Now, this was a dream come true.
 A real Thai massage on the beach!
-I spent 30 minutes getting massaged by an old Thai lady who stretched me, walked and jumped on my back (true story), and made me feel like a new woman.
+I spent 30 minutes getting massaged by an old Thai lady who stretched me, walked and jumped on my back (true story), and made me feel like a brand new woman.

-It’s a little hard to see in the picture below, but the cliff face is lined with little bunches of shrieking bats.
+It’s a little hard to see in the picture above, but the cliff face is lined with little bunches of shrieking bats.

 Anantara Si Kao Resort & Spa